 I am the editor in Chief of INFORMS Journal of Optimization and former department editor in Optimization for Management Science and in Financial Engineering in Operations Research.
 I am also a member of the National Academy of Engineering since 2005, an INFORMS fellow, and have received numerous research awards including the Morse prize (2013), the Pierskalla award for best paper in health care (2013), the best paper award in Transportation (2013), the Farkas prize (2008), the Erlang prize (1996), the SIAM prize in optimization (1996), the Bodossaki prize (1998) and the Presidential Young Investigator award (1991-1996).

-I have consulted widely in a variety of industries and have cofounded several very successful companies.
 In 1999, I co-founded Dynamic Ideas, LLC, which developed machine learning methods for asset management.
 In 2002, the assets of Dynamic Ideas were sold to American Express.
 From 2002-2010, I was the head of the quantitative asset management group of Ameriprise Financial, responsible for $12 billion of assets.
 In 2001, I cofounded D2 Hawkeye, a data mining health care company and responsible for its machine learning capabilities.
 The company was sold to Verisk Health in 2009.
-In 2011 I cofounded Benefits Science Technologies LLC, a company that designs health care benefits, Savvi Financial LLC, a financial advice company and Alpha Dynamics LLC, an asset management company.
-In 2015 I cofounded P2 Analytics LLC, a consulting company and in 2018 Interpretable AI, a machine learning company.
+In 2011, I cofounded Benefits Science Technologies LLC, a company that designs health care benefits, and Savvi Financial LLC, a financial advice company.
+In 2015, I cofounded P2 Analytics LLC, a consulting company and in 2018 Interpretable AI, a machine learning company.
 In 2019, I cofounded Alpharoute, a company that provides optimized routes for schools and limo services.
 In 2022, I cofounded Groundtruth Analytics, a personalized agriculture company.
 Also in 2022, I founded Holistic Hospital Optimization, a company that helps hospitals improve their operational characteristics.